 As a senior technology executive at a major bank, she said, she dreamed of data.
 And not just any data - “data that was structured and not siloed, centralized and not scattered to the four corners of our organization.
 Data that was available and accessible.”

 The key to digital fluencyJust why is this on so many wish lists?
-For Gary O’Brien, ThoughtWorks Digital Fluency Principal, the answer is simple.
-The “strategic use of information assets,” where data serves as the basis for informed decision-making, is an essential element of digital fluency - the collection of capabilities that allow enterprises to thrive in a tech-saturated, rapidly evolving environment.
+For Gary O’Brien, Thoughtworks Digital Fluency Principal, the answer is simple.
+The “strategic use of information assets,” where data serves as the basis for informed decision-making, is an essential element to achieving digital fluency - the collection of capabilities that allow enterprises to thrive in a tech-saturated, rapidly evolving environment.

 “The inconvenient truth is that companies are failing in their effort to become data-driven, to become AI-first and fundamentally compete based on analytics,” she said.